The Sunshine Coast Foodbox Program is grass-roots collaboration to support our community from the ground up.

 CSA: The Revolutionaries for Food

 At its core, this is Community Supported Agriculture (a “CSA”).
 CSAs worldwide are the earth’s renegades reclaiming sovereignty over our food system.
-At a grassroots level, the CSA movement stops corporations from controlling the world’s food, the exploitation of earth’s most vulnerable people and animals, and the destruction of our water, land, and ecosystems.
+The CSA movement prevents corporations from controlling the world’s food, the exploitation of vulnerable people and animals, and the destruction of our water, land, and ecosystems.

-In a CSA, community members invest in local agriculture in early spring (essentially, “pre-buying” the farmers’ produce).
+In a CSA, community members invest in local agriculture in early spring (“pre-buying” the farmers’ produce).
 When the harvest comes, they reap the rewards with weekly boxes of freshly harvested fruit and veggies… a direct connection to the seeds, soil and people that nourish us.

 You